 - Time.
 Babies grow fast.
 Seasons change in the blink of an eye.
 You won’t be changing diapers and watching kid TV forever.
 In fact, in hindsight, it is so incredibly short and then you send them to school and you miss it.

 My heart is with all of you struggling with this topic.
-I encourage you to connect with our Fire Wife Community and start working through the tough stuff.
+I encourage you to connect with your fire life community if possible and start working through the tough stuff.

 Fire marriages can work